CodeHunt101/employee-hierarchy-challenge/README.md

 1. Clone this repository.

-2. First, install all dependencies for the development server.
+2. Install all dependencies for the development server.
 From the root directory, run:

 ```
 npm install